kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 - **Automated and scheduled runs**: your Kedro project should be run on Databricks on an [automated schedule](https://docs.databricks.com/workflows/jobs/schedule-jobs.html#add-a-job-schedule).
 - **CI/CD integration**: you have a CI/CD pipeline set up that produces a packaged Kedro project.

-By the end of this guide, you'll have a clear understanding of the steps involved in packaging your Kedro project and running it as a job on Databricks.

 ## What this page covers